 The next weekend the weather was the warmest it has been since we got here and we decided to try our luck out at 학포 (Hakpo).
 It takes about 40 minutes by bus and then another 15 minute walk down to the beach but oh my it was worth it.
 We we pretty much on our own and it was glorious out there!
 The sea was sparkling blue and clear as glass.
 There was a small shelter above the beach for us to leave our things and as a slight respite from the sun.

 It is a small struggle down to the water as the staircase ends early and you’re left to find your own way across the rocks.
 Getting into the water can also be a tough; the rocks are pretty slippery.
 But the water gets deep nice and quickly and the swimming was great.
 The water was cold but we didn’t die and we spent nearly an hour floating around and having fun filming!
-We didn’t see much fish life, though, which was a little disappointing.
-All in all it was another amazing day out.
-We are still in awe of the paradise that we have found ourselves on!!
+As the water has been getting warmer we are seeing more and more fish turn up.
+There are also a lot of Aplysia Kurodai for sea slug fans out there, not the most beautiful but fun to watch.

 Some of my students recommended Hakpo as the best swimming location.
 There are lots of advertisements for glass bottom boats and diving around so our isolation probably won’t last.
 For now though we will probably be there every weekend having a unwind!